smap-consulting/javarosa/README.md

 To build the project, go to the `View` menu in Android Studio, then `Tool Windows > Gradle`.

-Find `build` in the Gradle window will in `javarosa > Tasks > build > build` and ouble-click on it to package the application.
+Find `build` in the Gradle window will in `javarosa > Tasks > build > build` and double-click on it to package the application.
 This Gradle task will now be the default action in your `Run` menu.
 Note some unit tests may fail if you are developing on a windows computer.
 Add @Ignore to these.

 To package a jar, use the `jar` Gradle task.